 6. When these bugs are fixed, execute the test cases that were failing before in order to validate that they pass and that particular bug doesn’t exist anymore.

-The things that a tester needs to keep in mind or any person wanting to perform manual testing should keep in mind are that the manual testing needs a lot of patience, creativity, and open-mindedness.
+The things that a tester needs to keep in mind or any person wanting to perform manual testing should keep in mind are that manual testing needs a lot of patience, creativity, and open-mindedness.
 It should also be noted that manual testing requires certain skill sets and you should find as many defects as possible.

-Test Automation Approach for SaaS Products
+Test Automation Approach For SaaS App

 In the previous section, we have learned that manual testing requires time and physical efforts in order to make sure that the application is working as it is supposed to be.
 In manual testing, the testers are obligated to sit in front of the computers and record the data corresponding to each test case which involves a lot of work.

 Before any new application is used it undergoes both manual and automated testing.
-In the automated testing, an autonomous tool executes the test cases.
+In automated testing, an autonomous tool executes the test cases.
 It will automatically prepare a report and can compare the expected result with the actual result.
 It single-handedly tests the functionality of the application in a way close to that of a user.

 In the case of automated testing, more time is spent on maintaining the test script while the exploratory test will complete in much less time.
 Automated testing also requires some amount of investment of resources and money.
-The main goal of automated testing is to lessen the number of test cases as much as possible and not to completely eliminate the Manual testing.
+The main goal of automated testing is to lessen the number of test cases as much as possible and not to completely eliminate Manual testing.

 Why do we need Automated Testing?